Uranium Mining Overview

 From open cut mining, there are substantial volumes of barren rock and overburden waste.
 These are placed near the pit and either used in rehabilitation or shaped and revegetated where they are.

 Uranium minerals are always associated with more radioactive elements such as radium and radon in the ore which arise from the radioactive decay of uranium over a few million of years.
 Therefore, although uranium itself is barely radioactive, the ore which is mined, especially if it is very high-grade such as in some Canadian mines, is handled with some care, for occupational health and safety reasons.

 Mining methods, tailings and run-off management and land rehabilitation are subject to Government regulation and inspection.
-For instance in Australia the Code of Practice and Safety Guide: Radiation Protection and Radioactive Waste Management in Mining and Mineral Processing was published in 2005, updating previous versions.
+For instance in Australia the Code of Practice and Safety Guide: Radiation Protection and Radioactive Waste Management in Mining and Mineral Processing was published in 2005, and updated in 2015.

 Solid waste products from the milling operation are tailings, ranging in character from slimes to coarse sands.
 They comprise most of the original ore and they contain most of the radioactivity in it.
 In particular they contain all the radium present in the original ore.
 At an underground mine they may be first cycloned to separate the coarse fraction which is returned underground and used for underground fill.
 The balance is pumped as a slurry to a tailings dam, which may be a worked-out pit as at Ranger and McClean Lake, or an engineered structure.